0x4F776C/ip/docs/README.md

 ## FAQ

 **Q: Will TrashBot work on my operating system?**
-A: TrashBot is compatible with Windows, macOS, and Linux systems that have Java 11 or higher installed.
+A: TrashBot is compatible with Windows, macOS, and Linux systems that have Java 17.

 **Q: Are my tasks saved automatically?**
 A: Yes, tasks are automatically saved after each command.
 You can safely exit using the `bye` command, knowing your data is secure.

 **Q: Can I backup my task data?**
-A: Yes, your tasks are stored in a file named `trashbot-data.txt` in the same directory as the application.
+A: Yes, your tasks are stored in a file named `trashbot.sav` in `/data/` which is in the same directory as the application.
 You can copy this file to create backups.

-## Known Issues

-* Date parsing may not work correctly if the system locale does not match the expected format.
-* Very long task descriptions (> 100 characters) may be truncated in the display.

 ## Glossary